About Capoeira Malês DC

 Instructor Morcego, Borboleta, Sorriso, and Gavião formed the nonprofit organization CapoeiraDC (Capoeira Malês DC) in 2000 with a group of dedicated capoeiristas practicing after hours in Morcego's restaurant.

-Eventually, the group expanded and moved to a garage on U Street, then to a historic firehouse on M Street, and finally to our present location - the old hardware store Florida Avenue.
+Eventually, the group expanded and moved to a garage on U Street, then to a historic firehouse on M Street, then to an old hardware store on Florida Avenue, and finally to our present location on Rhode Island Avenue NE.

 With each expansion, Capoeira Malês DC renovated abandoned and blighted buildings emerging as a more dynamic organization.
 CapoeiraDC is essentially a cooperative.